-Sun Ray Server Software creates a device directory called IEEE802.
-MACID in the /tmp/SUNWut/units directory.
+Sun Ray Server Software creates a device directory called IEEE802.MACID in the /tmp/SUNWut/units directory.
 This directory contains the MAC address for each DTU on the interconnect.
-The IEEE802.
-MACID directory for each DTU contains dev and devices directories, analogous to the /dev and /devices directories in the Solaris operating environment.
+The IEEE802.MACID directory for each DTU contains dev and devices directories.
 The Sun Ray dev directory contains a representation of the logical topology of the devices connected to the DTU.
 The Sun Ray devices directory contains a representation of the physical topology of some of the devices connected to the DTU.